In this post:

 One of the best features that IoT has brought to the smart home is lighting control.
 There’s nothing like having an automatic wakeup call from your lights or being able to switch between relaxing evenings or parties with friends at the flip of a switch.

-Smart home technology is here to make our day-to-day lives easier, but what good are all these gadgets and gizmos if they don’t work?
+Smart home device technology is here to make our day-to-day lives easier, but what good are all these gadgets and gizmos if they don’t work?
 The Philips Hue Tap Switch is well built and, honestly, pretty useful if you are looking to add a new layer of utility to your smart lighting setup, but even it can stop working from time to time.

 Your Philips Hue Tap Switch can stop working for a range of reasons including being in setup mode, third party integrations, being out of range and more.
 Thankfully these are all easy to investigate and resolve.